FengXiaoQE/Resume/README.md

 ## Profile

-- Master's degree in Computer Science
+- Master's degree in Computer Science with a strong foundation in software engineering principles
-- ISTQB certified Senior QA/Automation Engineer with 15+ years in software testing
+- ISTQB certified Senior QA/Automation Engineer with over 15 years of hands-on software testing experience
-- 8+ years of experience in automation and Agile environments
+- More than 8 years of specialized experience in automation and Agile development environments
-- Expertise in full-stack testing, performance testing, API testing, and CI/CD pipeline integration
+- Skilled in full-stack testing, performance validation, API testing, and CI/CD pipeline integration

 ## Skills
   - **Test Design & Execution:** UAT, Regression, Exploratory, Cross-product Web & Mobile